-If I need the average pitch value to change more quickly, I can use the second Evaluation, therefore called the "Aux."-Evaluation.
+If I need the average pitch value to change more quickly, I can use the second Evaluation, therefore called the "Aux."-Evaluation instead of the Main-Evaluation.

 You can find it further below in the light blue area, and the first parameter there is called "Pitch in Melodic Input - Aux.-Evaluation (3110)."
 Here the memory trail under consideration is preset to 4.0 seconds.
-The Aux.-Evaluation, in contrast to the Main-Evaluation, is marked in light blue (the dark gray-blue of the Main-Evaluation stands for a deeper look into the deeper, darker past).
+The Aux.-Evaluation, in contrast to the Main-Evaluation, is marked in light grey (the dark grey-blue of the Main-Evaluation stands for a deeper look into the deeper, darker past).